symfony/symfony-docs/guides/page_creation.rst

     ./app/console init:bundle "Sensio\MyBundle" src

 The bundle skeleton generates with a basic controller, template and routing resource that can be customized.
-We'll talk more about Symfony's command-line tools later.
+We'll talk more about Symfony2's command-line tools later.

 .. tip::